Cortina d'Ampezzo: Sports

 Cortina d'Ampezzo hosted the 1956 Winter Olympics, originally scheduled for 1944, but cancelled because of World War II.
-The 1927 Nordic, 1941 Nordic, and 1941 Alpine World Championships were held in Cortina as well, although both 1941 championships were withdrawn by the International Ski Federation (FIS) in 1946.
-The region lost Winter Olympics bids in 1988 (Calgary, Alberta) and 1992 (Albertville, France).
+The 1927 Nordic, 1941 Nordic, and 1941 Alpine World Championships were held in Cortina d'Ampezzo as well, although both 1941 championships were withdrawn by the International Ski Federation (FIS) in 1946.
+The region lost Winter Olympics bids in 1988 to Calgary, and 1992 to Albertville, France.